-This small fishing village has a reputation for R&R. It’s especially popular with San Francisco Bay residents as a coastal escape where life is slower-paced and Nature is off the hook.
+Bodega Bay, California, is a tiny fishing village in Sonoma County.
+It flaunts an untamed coastline, towering Pacific headlands, secret coves, and hidden beaches.
+Wildlife fills the water, air, and coastal mountains.
+It has a reputation for R&R and is especially popular with San Francisco Bay residents as a coastal escape where life is slower-paced and nature is off the hook.

 Getting to Bodega Bay is easy.
 I suggest a car or car service.
-The closest airport, about 30 miles away, is STS (Charles M. Schulz-Sonoma County Airport).
+The closest airport, about 30 miles away, Charles M. Schulz-Sonoma County Airport (STS).
 It has direct service to and from Seattle, San Diego, Portland, Phoenix, Orange County, Los Angeles, Las Vegas, Denver, and Dallas.
 San Francisco and Oakland airports are about 80 miles from Bodega Bay.

 Here are 11 of my favorite things to do in coastal Bodega Bay.

 Sonoma Coast Vineyards is an essential first stop when you get to Bodega Bay.
 The friendly and comfortable tasting room is the best place to get in the Bodega state of mind while trying the distinctive wines grown in Sonoma Coast vineyards.
-Winegrowers on the coast farm in a cold-climate wine-grape region west of Russian River Valley.
+Winegrowers on the coast farm in cold-climate wine country west of the Russian River Valley.
 Some vineyards are only 5 miles from the Pacific.
 The climate is challenging, the yield can be small, and the deer hungry.
 Still, the results are sublime and unique to this part of California.